jmotati/CGT270_Final_Project/README.md

-# Impact of Specific Stastics on NBA Win Percentage
+# Impact of Specific Statistics on NBA Win Percentage
 Study on correlation between statstics used to measure performance and team win percentage in the NBA.

 ## Abstract